Danack/Bristolian/docs/complaints/bristol_rovers.md

 * The Mayor backing a hit piece on the Greens, when planning is meant to be an apolitical process.

-There is a petition for a loss of confidence in Bristol planning system](https://you.38degrees.org.uk/petitions/loss-of-confidence-in-bristol-s-planning-system), as the lack of timely planning decisions is hurting the city.
+There is a petition for a loss of confidence in [Bristol's planning system](https://you.38degrees.org.uk/petitions/loss-of-confidence-in-bristol-s-planning-system), as the lack of timely planning decisions is hurting the city.

 ## Will the application being 'called in' delay it?